apollographql-gh-actions/rover-subgraph-check/README.md

 # Apollo Rover Subgraph Check

 **IMPORTANT**: This action requires that you first install Rover into the PATH.
-To do so easily, please use the [`install-rover` GitHub Action](https://github.com/apollographql-gh-actions/install-rover) as shown below.
+To do so, please use the [`install-rover` GitHub Action](https://github.com/apollographql-gh-actions/install-rover) as shown below.

 This is a GitHub Action to perform the [`rover subgraph check`](https://www.apollographql.com/docs/rover/commands/subgraphs#subgraph-check) command.